edgio-docs/edgio-docs/src/pages/guides/security/rate_rules.md

     -   Regular expressions or wildcards may not be used to identify requests.
     -   Blank values are not allowed.
-    -   Specify each desired value on its own separate line.
+    -   Add a value by typing it and then pressing 'ENTER'.
 -   Ensure that your rate limiting configuration complies the following
     limits:
     -   **Condition groups per rate rule:** 5